fbede/vlsid/README.md

 characters.
 This package solves that problem.
 You can now generate sortable ids of any length provided (length >= 8).

+## Note
+_A bug was discovered in v1.0.0 where the length of the id was 1 character longer than the length specified in the constructor.
+This has been fixed in this version._

 ## Features
 - Generate sortable string ids.
 - Ids can be anylength (minimum of 8 characters).